hanwenzhang123/fullstack-note/01-note/README.md

 #### Closure
 - a function retured by another function that still has access to its outer scope variable
-- used to enable data privacy.
+- used to enable data privacy, but cons -> may cause memory leak
-- cons: cause memory leak
+- ability to remember and access scope even if was called from another scope (function return function/block scope in block scope)
 ```js
 function makeCounter(){
     let count = 0;      //private variable for keeping data private and safe